Miller: Miller's thumb

 As an important part of his job, the miller repeatedly takes into his hand samples of the ground meal coming out of the spout in order to feel the quality and character of the product.
 The miller rubs the grain between his thumb and forefinger.
 After years of doing this, the miller's thumb changes shape and becomes broad and flattened.
 This is known as a "miller's thumb".

 Sayings such as "worth a millerˈs thumb" and "an honest miller hath a golden thumb" refers to the profit the miller makes as a result of this skill.

 The shape of a miller's thumb is said to have the appearance of the head of a fish.
 The European bullhead (Cottus gobio), a freshwater fish, is commonly called a miller's thumb for this reason.

 Surname

 Miller (also known as Millar) is a common surname derived from the old English surname Milleiir.
-The name, and its many other variants, can be found widely across Europe in countries like the UK, Ireland, and many other countries across the world.
+The name, and its many other variants, can be found widely across Europe in countries like the UK, Ireland, USA, and many other countries across the world.